comoglu/locsat-tables/README.md

 In order to ensure continuous Pg/Sg travel time tables spanning the distance range from 0 to 10 degrees and event depth range 0 to 35 km, we compute travel times using a constant IASP91 upper-crustal velocity of 5.8 km/s (vp) and 3.36 km/s (vs) slightly increasing with depth to match the libtau times where available.
 For many networks, 5.8 (3.36) km/s might not be the best choice [1] and by changing the velocities the Pg/Sg tables can easily be customized.
 But make sure you don't call them "iasp91" to avoid confusion.

-Note that 35 km event depth is currently a hard limit, but if necessary can be increased, too.

-There are surely better ways to generate regional Pg/Sg tables for crustal models different from iasp91!
+Please note that the Pg/Sg tables are defaults for IASP91 and obviously don't give the most accurate locations for regions in which the crustal velocities deviate significantly from IASP91.

 [1] https://doi.org/10.1111/j.1365-246X.2009.04109.x